 Alternatively, you can forego the Lukla flight and hike from Jiri to Phakding, passing through some charming Nepalese villages, on the Budget Everest Base Camp Trek.

-You will most likely only suffer from the mild symptoms of altitude sickness (e.g. vomiting, nausea, headache, dizziness, nausea, shortness of breath, and loss of appetite, and sleep).
-You need to give heed to these symptoms and let our guide know if you are suffering from them.
+You will most likely only suffer from the mild symptoms of altitude sickness, like vomiting, nausea, headache, dizziness, shortness of breath, and loss of appetite and sleep.
+You need to pay attention to these symptoms and let our guide know if you are suffering from them.

 As instructed by our guide, you can take Diamox.
 It is a diuretic tablet that will cure your disorder but please do drink plenty of water and pass urine regularly.